Parse URL

 GET request

-curl https://api.urlparse.com/v1/query?url=https://example.ai/
+curl https://api.urlparse.com/v1/query?url=https://example.re/

 POST request